-Approval must be sought from a qualified medical practitioner on whether you meet the criteria for ill health retirement.
+Approval must be sought from your GP and a qualified medical practitioner on whether you meet the criteria for ill health retirement.

 You can appeal against a decision not to grant ill health retiral.
-You can get details on the procedure for this from the Strathclyde pension fund or by contacting your HR team.
+You can get details on the procedure for this from Pensions or by contacting your HR team.

-Capability dismissal
+7.2 Capability dismissal